Fallback program

 • Broadcast a set of evergreen episodes.

-• Air announcements when the station is off-air.
+• Announcements when the station is off-air.

 In the calendar view, the fallback program is represented by a white-yellow striped background.